webdesserts/projects-cli/Readme.md

 ```
 eval "$(projects init bash)"
 ```
-Once you have everything set up, you can track a project directory by using `projects track`
+Once you have everything set up, you can track projects in a given directory by using `projects track`
 ```
 projects track ~/code
 ```